Using the Amazon S3 Adapter for Snowball

 file is used.

-The S3 SDK Adapter for Snowball is now started on your workstation.
+The Amazon S3 Adapter for Snowball is now started on your workstation.
 Leave this terminal window open while the adapter runs.
 If you're going to use the AWS CLI to transfer your data to the Snowball, open another terminal window and run your AWS CLI commands from there.